K-B13/Skynet/FUNCTIONAL_SPEC.md

 - UP006 - Users can kill their robot
 - UP007 - If a robot dies, there is visual feedback.
 Dead robots cannot be interacted with
 - UP008 - Users can create a new robot of their robot dies
+- UP009 - Users cannot charge, teach, upgrade hardware or increase memory if they do not have the required currency

 ### Minigames
 - MG001 - Users can play mini games in order to earn currency
 - MG002 - Each mini game will have a description that teaches the user how to play the game

+## Security Measures
+- SE001 - A user cannot manipulate another user's robot
+- SE002 - A user cannot manipulate another user's account details